About Me.

 Recent News:

-My new R resource Mastering Health Data Science Using R is now available.
+- My book Mastering Health Data Science Using R is now available.